Systems Thinking in Public Health

 will be able to:

-- identify potential challenges to applying systems thinking tools in clinical and public health settings
+potential challenges to applying systems thinking tools in clinical and public

 Instructor